qijin-3/find_my_users/data/md/findmyusers-install-guide.md

 npm run dev
 ```

 Open `http://localhost:3000` in your browser.
-You should see the GitBase homepage.
+You should see the FindMyUsers homepage.

 ## Step 6: Build the Project